-If the employee presents an acceptable receipt for Form I-9 showing that he or she applied to replace a document that was lost, stolen or damaged, the employer must set aside this employee’s Form I-9 and wait to create a case in E-Verify.
-When the employee provides the actual document for which the receipt was presented, the employer must update the employee’s Form I-9 and then create a case in E-Verify for the employee.
+If the employee presents an acceptable receipt for Form I-9 showing that he or she applied to replace a document that was lost, stolen, or damaged, the employer must wait to create a case in E-Verify.
+When the employee provides the actual document for which the receipt was presented, or other Form I-9 documentation from the List of Acceptable documents, the employer must update the employee’s Form I-9 and then create a case in E-Verify for the employee.

-- The arrival portion of Form I-94/I-94A with a temporary Form I-551 stamp and a photograph of the individual.
+- The arrival portion of Form I-94/I-94A with a temporary Form I-551 Alien Documentation, Identification & Telecommunications (ADIT) stamp and a photograph of the individual.